superkun2010/booklist-express/readme.md

 Your first task is to build an application that has full CRUD on books.
 You should use an instance of `Booklist` as your way of storing book objects.
 Your server will start with one booklist.
 You should be using RESTful routing and ensure that you have a catch-all route for 404 errors.

+- Fork and clone, run `npm test` or `mocha` to see the tests.
+Make sure you `npm install` all the necessary dependencies, including `mocha`, `chai` and `supertest`
+- You'll want to look up `express.static`, `body-parser`, and use the express API documentation to create routes.

+### Tips

+- Remember to use `req.params` and `req.body`
+- Order matters!
+If your `/books/:id` route is before your `/books` route, you'll run into issues.

 #### Step 1

 Start by taking your `Book()` and `Booklist()` classes from your front-end project.
 Put them in a file called `books.js`.
 Put that in a folder called `models`.
-Make sure to export them so that the file can be included on your server.
+Make sure to export them so that the file can be included in your `app.js` file.

-Make sure your Booklist meets these requirements:
+To make the tests work, make sure your Booklist meets these requirements:
  * `add()` method
  * `finishCurrentBook` method
  * `currentBook`, `previousBook` and `nextBook` properties.